Guests staying at Springbank Cottage, our self catering holiday let in Elgol, can use resources for dragonfly monitoring.

 - Bogs, moorland, streams and upland rivers are prime habitat for dragonflies.

-- This type of habitat is in abundance nearby the cottage and throughout the Island.
+- There is plenty of this habitat near the cottage and throughout the Island.

 What we provide